Drexel in Spain: SAPIENS - Engineering Winter in Madrid

 SAPIENS website: http://www.icai.upcomillas.es/en/estudios/otros-estudios/sapiens

 Madrid is the capital city of Spain, located in the geographic center of the country.
-Over 3 million inhabitants from diverse origins, contribute to Madrid's rich cultural fabric.
-Known for their openness and hospitality, Madrileños don't let visitors feel like a strangers for long.
+Over 3 million inhabitants from diverse origins contribute to Madrid's rich cultural fabric.
+Known for their openness and hospitality, Madrileños don't let visitors feel like strangers for long.

 Madrid has a continental climate, with cold winters and hot summers, although temperatures are rarely extreme (it rarely snows in the city, for example.)
 In the peak of winter, the temperature is around 7ºC (43ºF).
-In July and August the temperatures can reach 33ºC (90ºF).
+In July and August, the temperature can reach 33ºC (90ºF).
 Madrid has the highest number of cloudless days of any European capital.

 - 3.0 minimum GPA

 The SAPIENS program is open to the following majors during the winter term of their sophomore year: Mechanical Engineering, Electrical Engineering, Materials Science & Engineering, Architectural Engineering, Civil Engineering, and Computer Engineering.
 This program has only a SPAN 101 language pre-requisite, and will give students the opportunity to learn some Spanish while taking courses in English.
 All students are required to take a semester-long Spanish language course in addition to their other courses.